Leave your phone at home.

 EE, O2, Vodafone, and Three all support Apple Watch cellular in the UK.
 Budget MVNOs like giffgaff and Lebara do not currently support it.
 You need to be an existing customer on a qualifying plan with one of the four major networks.

-Apple Watch cellular add-ons typically cost around £5 per month across EE, O2, Vodafone, and Three.
+Apple Watch cellular add-ons typically cost £7 to £7.50 per month.
+EE, O2, and Three charge around £7, and Vodafone's OneNumber plan is £7.50.
 The watch shares your existing phone number so you do not pay for a separate number.
 Confirm current pricing on your network's website as it can change.

 Yes, that is the main benefit of cellular.
 With an active plan, you can leave your iPhone at home and still make and receive calls, send messages, stream music, and use apps that need internet access directly from the watch.
 GPS and activity tracking also work independently.